logikon-ai/awesome-deliberative-prompting/README.md

 _Instructing LLMs to reason (in a specific way)._

+- 🎓 CoA: Produce an abstract reasoning trace first, and fill in the details (using tools) later.
+"Efficient Tool Use with Chain-of-Abstraction Reasoning."
+2024-01-30. [[>paper](https://arxiv.org/abs/2401.17464)]
 - 🎓 Reason over and over again until verification test is passed.
 "Plan, Verify and Switch: Integrated Reasoning with Diverse X-of-Thoughts."
 2023-10-23. [[>paper](https://arxiv.org/abs/2310.14628)]
 - 🎓 Generate multiple diverse deliberations, then synthesize those in a single reasoning path.
 "Ask One More Time: Self-Agreement Improves Reasoning of Language Models in (Almost) All Scenarios."
 2023-11-14. [[>paper](https://arxiv.org/abs/2311.08154)]
 - 🎓 Survey of CoT regarding task types, prompt designs, and reasoning quality metrics.
 "Towards Better Chain-of-Thought Prompting Strategies: A Survey."
 2023-10-08. [[>paper](https://arxiv.org/abs/2310.04959)]